-In 2011, the stock option grants to our executive officers ranged from zero to 400,000 shares based on individual and Company performance, then-current stock option holdings, market conditions and level of responsibility.
-In performing its review of our Chief Executive Officer's equity compensation, the Compensation Committee considered market data, data regarding equity compensation practices for chief executive officers of comparable companies, the Company's history of making limited or no annual equity grants to Mr. LoCascio, and the total amount, vesting status and the strike prices of historic equity grants received by this executive.
-The Committee also considered the significant role Mr. LoCascio plays in driving the Company's performance and setting its strategic priorities, as well as Mr. LoCascio's overall level of performance.
-Based on all of these factors, the Committee determined that it was in the best interest of the Company and its stockholders to award Mr. LoCascio with a stock option grant of 400,000 shares.
-The Compensation Committee also granted the following stock options to our Named Executive Officers in 2011: Mr. Murphy (100,000 shares), Ms. Greenberg (23,000 shares), and Mr. Kovach (21,700 shares).
-Neither Mr. Bixby nor Mr. Campo received a stock option grant in 2011.
+In 2016, we granted no restricted stock unit awards or stock options to our Named Executive Officers.
+In performing its review of our Chief Executive Officer's equity compensation, the Compensation Committee considered market data, data regarding equity compensation practices for chief executive officers of comparable companies, and the total amount, vesting status and the strike prices of historic equity grants received by this executive.
+The Committee also considered the significant roles Mr. LoCascio, Mr. Murphy, Ms. Greenberg, and Mr. Dean play in driving the Company's performance and setting its strategic priorities, as well as their overall level of performance.
+Each of the named executive officers received a grant of restricted stock units in July 2015, subject to time-based vesting.